awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 ### Q7\.
 How do I request a review?<a name="sp-q7"></a>

-To request a review, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+To request a review, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.

-**Important**
-To protect the security of your account, we can only respond to requests that are sent from the email address associated with your AWS account\.

 In your request, provide the following information:
 + Information about what caused the issue\.